A prospect-centered marketing and sales approach.

 1. Put the prospect at the centre

-You need to manage the buying journey with a focus on pain points and barriers, instead of just promoting your products.
+You need to manage the buying journey with a focus on pain points and barriers: instead of just promoting your products, have a prospect-centered marketing and sales approach.
 Most B2B sales funnels tend to be organised around concepts like “Awareness”, “Consideration”, “Preference” and “Purchase”.
 This is all very supplier-centered (awareness of the supplier, consideration of the supplier …) and it does not touch some points which are crucial in any purchase decision, like identifying the early barriers and obstacles.
 So, the journey -in the buyer’s mind- starts earlier than the “awareness” stage; it starts with pain points and barriers.

 2. Identify pain points and barriers early